eagereyes/eagereyes.org/publications/Kosara-C4PGV-2016.md

 ---
 title: "Reflecting on the Design Criteria for Explanatory Visualizations"
+description: "The visualization field has developed a good set of design criteria, metrics, and methods to assess visualization techniques and systems.
+These are all focused on analytical and exploratory uses, however.
+A large class of visualizations are created to present and communicate data and issues, however, and are seen by millions of people.
+We do not currently have a good grasp of what criteria should be used to systematically design and compare them, and how to do that.
+The aim of this paper is to raise the issue, describe different uses of visualizations, and propose criteria that should be considered while designing and critiquing them."
 ---

 # Reflecting on the Design Criteria for Explanatory Visualizations